-Successful completion of coursework in CTSP department programs includes attention to all requirements of course syllabi, compliance with the department attendance policy, and adherence to program Professional Qualities / Standards as indicated by the Professional Qualities Evaluation / Professional Standards form (see Appendix).
+Successful completion of coursework in CTSP department programs includes attention to all requirements of course syllabi, compliance with the department attendance policy, and adherence to program Counselor Professional Qualities / Standards as indicated by the Counselor Professional Qualities Evaluation / Professional Standards form (see Appendix).
 Evaluation of performance includes assessment measures outlined in syllabi, skills evaluations, performance in field placements, as well as interactions with instructors, supervisors and mentors, other students, and other professionals at the college and in field placements.
 These standards are used to determine whether a student is permitted to advance to the next stage in the program and may be used to make decisions regarding a student's ability to complete the program.
-Students should seek out the support of an advisor or other faculty to ensure they understand program Professional Qualities / Standards.
+Students should seek out the support of an advisor or other faculty to ensure they understand program Counselor Professional Qualities / Standards.

-Students who do not meet program standards for academic performance will be notified by their program director that an Academic Review Panel is to be convened.
-Program directors, in consultation with the student's advisor and any other relevant faculty, will convene an Academic Review Panel to determine an appropriate course of action.
-Students may be given a written plan for improvement or may be withdrawn from the program, depending on the circumstances.
-Once withdrawn from a program, a student may not be readmitted to that program, except through timely use of the appeal process described below.
+Students who do not meet program standards for academic performance will be notified by their program director that an Academic Performance Review is to be convened.
+Program directors, in consultation with the student's advisor and any other relevant faculty, will convene an Academic Performance Review to determine an appropriate course of action.
+Students may be given a written plan for improvement or may be dismissed from the program, depending on the circumstances.
+Once dismissed from a program, a student may not be readmitted to that program, except through timely use of the appeal process described below.

-Academic Review Panel and Appeal Process
+Academic Performance Review and Appeal Process

-Program directors will convene an Academic Review Panel (ARP) in cases where there is a concern that a student is not meeting academic performance standards in the program.
-Questions about academic performance may include whether a student is ready/able to perform successfully in a practicum, internship, or other field experience; whether a student has met the requirements or prerequisites for moving forward in the program, whether the student has demonstrated the knowledge, skills, and dispositions for success in the profession, and/or concerns about any of the Professional Qualities / Standards indicated on the Professional Qualities Evaluation or Professional Standards form.
+Program directors will convene an Academic Performance Review (APR) in cases where there is a concern that a student is not meeting academic performance standards in the program.
+Questions about academic performance may include whether a student is ready/able to perform successfully in a practicum, internship, or other field experience; whether a student has met the requirements or prerequisites for moving forward in the program, whether the student has demonstrated the knowledge, skills, and dispositions for success in the profession, and/or concerns about any of the Counselor Professional Qualities / Standards indicated on the Counselor Professional Qualities Evaluation or Professional Standards form.

-When an instructor or faculty member is concerned about a student's performance and an Academic Review Panel (ARP) is formed, the ARP asks that a Professional Qualities Evaluation (PQE) / Professional Standards form be filled out and given to the student's program director if one has not already been completed.
-Students cannot initiate a PQE / Professional Standards form.
-The ARP faculty members may also ask other instructors or supervisors who have had contact with the student to complete a PQE / Professional Standards form to gather needed information.
-Faculty may offer input to the panel at any time, but anyone providing documentation should address their own experiences with the student without making determinations as to the outcome of the ARP.
-No individual has all the data seen by the panel; for that reason, it is the role of the ARP to determine the information necessary to make academic decisions about the student concerns.
+When an instructor or faculty member is concerned about a student's performance and an APR is needed, the review committee asks that a Counselor Professional Qualities Evaluation (CPQE) / Professional Standards form be filled out and given to the student's program director if one has not already been completed.
+Students cannot initiate a CPQE / Professional Standards form.
+The APR faculty members may also ask other instructors or supervisors who have had contact with the student to complete a CPQE / Professional Standards form to gather needed information.
+Faculty may offer input to the panel at any time, but anyone providing documentation should address their own experiences with the student without making determinations as to the outcome of the APR.
+No individual has all the data seen by the review committee; for that reason, it is the role of the committee to determine the information necessary to make academic decisions about the student concerns.